 2. Not My Match (The Game Changers)

-The book follows Giselle, the heroine from book one’s younger sister.
-So she is looking to get back into the dating game after a failed engagement, and Devon is her brother-in-law’s teammate.
+The book follows Giselle, the heroine from Book One’s younger sister.
+She is looking to return to the dating game after a failed engagement, and Devon is her brother-in-law’s teammate.
 They are both good friends, and her brother-in-law has made it very clear that no one is to go after her.
 She is off-limits.
 Don’t try to date her, and don’t even look at her.
 Devon and Giselle have a friendship anyway.

 When Giselle’s apartment has a fire, and she can’t live in it anymore, Devon decides to take her in.
 So, they became roommates, and it blossomed into more.
 Both of these characters were so fun.
-They had so much chemistry and feelings for each other, but they were hesitant to act on it.
+They had so much chemistry and feelings for each other but hesitated to act on it.

 Author: Ilsa Madden-Mills